danielle076/java_advanced/src/I_Inheritance/readme.md

 ![img_1.png](img-02.png)

-I_Inheritance allows you to put a class above Kat and Hond that you inherit certain methods from: a superclass `Huisdier`.
+Inheritance allows you to put a class above Kat and Hond that you inherit certain methods from: a superclass `Huisdier`.
 The classes that inherit are called subclasses (Kat and Hond).

 We created a Huisdier class (superclass) that contains the shared methods of both classes.
 Kat and Hond still have their own constructor.
 Because they inherit from the Huisdier class, they automatically have access to `getNaam()` and `maakGeluid()` methods.